peterkaczorowski/kicad-mac-builder/README.md

 See the scripts inside ci/.

+If you are trying to build for x86_64 on arm64, you'll need to install a Rosetta 2 Homebrew (which typically ends up in /usr/local/).
+Make sure that /usr/local/bin is before /opt/homebrew/bin in your PATH, and prefix the build.py command with `arch -x86_64`.
+For instance:

+`PATH=/usr/local/bin:$PATH arch -x86_64 ./build.py --arch=x86_64`

 The Apple Silicon build support is experimental, and we'd love to hear how it's gone for you.
 Your feedback will help us stop flagging this whole section as experimental! :)

 Signing and Notarization